FLIPN (FPN) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 FLIPN Historical Price

-According to the latest data gathered on FLIPN live price page, the current price of FLIPN is 0USD.
+According to the latest data gathered on FLIPN live price page, the current price of FLIPN is 0.000415USD.
 The circulating supply of FLIPN(FPN) is

 In the past 24 hours, FLIPN has shown a price movement of